Curly hair can be a pain in the rear, especially when it comes to styling.

 Deep conditioning restores moisture, repairs, and strengthens your curls.
 So make it a weekly habit.

-Pulling Your Hair Back Tightly
+Mistake #5 Pulling Your Hair Back Tightly in a Ponytail or Messy Bun

 Use nondamaging hair tie or apuff cuff to pull your hair back.
 I use both for different reasons.

-Skipping The Leave-In Conditioner
+Skipping or Skimping on The Leave-In Conditioner

 Curls need moisture to thrive.
 A leave-in conditioner is a way to add light moisture before you style your hair without weighing it down.